Who can claim deduction under section 80EE?

-The SEC 80EE is applicable in certain cases only.
+The deduction 80EE is applicable in certain conditions only.
 For an assessee, the benefit of SEC 80EE will be only available to him when the following criteria are met:

 - The assessee should be buying his first house.
 In other words, the assessee does not own any residential house property on the date of sanction of the loan.